innovationOUtside/tm129-robotics2020/content/02_Robot_Lab/Section_00_01.md

 Try modifying the numerical value used in the `while` conditional test and downloading and running the modified program.
 Can you get the robot to stop as soon as it encounters the second medium grey band?
 How about on the third, dark grey line, or on the final, black line?

 <!-- #region activity=true -->
-## Open activity – Changing a loop variable count up to 10
+## 1.4 Activity – Changing a loop variable count up to 10
 <!-- #endregion -->

 <!-- #region activity=true -->